containerd/containerd/docs/cri/config.md

   netns_mounts_under_state_dir = false

   # max_container_log_line_size is the maximum log line size in bytes for a container.
-  # Log line longer than the limit will be split into multiple lines. -1 means no
+  # Log lines longer than the limit will be split into multiple lines. -1 means no
   # limit.
   max_container_log_line_size = 16384